 Incorrect application of seasoning oil

-Too much oil: Applying too much oil during seasoning can cause it to pool or accumulate on the surface of the pan, creating a sticky or tacky feeling.
-It’s important to apply a thin, even layer of oil to prevent this from happening.
+Too much oil: Applying too much oil during seasoning can cause it to pool or accumulate on the pan’s surface, creating a sticky or tacky feeling.

 Incorrect temperature or time during seasoning